Registration Of A Child As British Citizen

 - parent has been granted indefinite leave/permanent residence status in the United Kingdom, or

 - parent has been exercising EEA free movement rights in the United Kingdom for a continuous period of 5 years ending on or after 30 April 2006.

-The immigration lawyers at LawPark are experts in dealing with application for a registration as a British Citizen.
-If you need legal help from immigration lawyers in London to prepare and submit your application for a registration as a British Citizen and we are here to provide you friendly, reliable, efficient and professional immigration service.
+The immigration lawyers at LawPark are experts in dealing with the application for registration as a British Citizen.
+If you need legal help from immigration lawyers in London to prepare and submit your application for registration as a British Citizen and we are here to provide you with friendly, reliable, efficient and professional immigration service.